 Thankfully, I had time on my side when it came to figuring this out as Mitsubishi was kind enough to lend me this range-topping Exceed model for the best part of three weeks over the Christmas and New Years holidays to really get to know it, including taking it for a bit of a road trip to the lovely seaside town of Robe in South Australia, which is around a 3.5 hour (330km) drive from Adelaide and was the shoot location for the photos you see here.

-With a lineup starting at $24,990 for the entry-level ES manual before reaching as high as $35,740 for the range-topper tested here, the five-pronged ASX range has always been known for its competitive pricing, which is one contributing factor to its immense popularity.
+With a lineup starting at $24,990 drive-away for the entry-level ES manual before reaching as high as $35,990 drive-away for the range-topper tested here, the five-pronged ASX range has always been known for its competitive pricing, which is one contributing factor to its immense popularity.

 That’s why – even though the Exceed does come with a lot of fruity goods including TomTom satellite navigation, heated leather seats with power adjustment for the driver, a fixed panoramic sunroof, orange ambient interior lighting, and a Rockford Fosgate sound system with an absolutely bangin’ P-plater spec subwoofer in the boot (yes, seriously) – I personally think there’s better value to be seen elsewhere in the range, as nice as this model is.

 Primarily, it’s because the ASX’s cut-price origins do still shine through here.
 Sure, you can wrap the seats and steering wheel in leather which is all well and good, but the array of interior plastics across the dashboard and door cards is not only a mixed bag, but is a genuinely confusing mix of totally different coloured and texture plastics right next to each other.
 Things such as dual-zone climate control and even a digital speedometer are also absent, too.